panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 ## 2. *instanceof* operator

-Ok, `typeof` let's you detect the primitive type of the variable.
-But what about more complex object-oritented type checking?
+Ok, `typeof` lets you detect the primitive type of the variable.
+But what about more complex object-oriented type checking?

 For example, you've defined a class `Pet`, and then created an instance of that class `myPet`: